moorepants/eme185/content/pages/instructor-guide.rst

 - Sign up for the space needs by Friday 10pm.
 - Do the microcontroller HW.
 - Bring laptop to studio next week.
-- Ian will give a lecture on 3D printing.
 - Concept selection and product architecture memo due next Friday.
 - Explain the design reviews.